thenaim/ionic-whatsapp-clone/CONTRIBUTING.md

-# Contributing to Ionic social starter
+# Contributing to Ionic WhatsApp clone

 We would love for you to contribute to starter project and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: